rsvilenov/MaintenanceModeMiddleware/README.md

   * Let certain users (e.g. admins) still be able to access the entire site (or parts of it)
   * Configure the maintenance mode globally (in Startup.cs) or for each call (in the controller or view action)

-### Basic use
+### Basic registration

-Register the middleware in Startup.cs:
+1. Register the middleware in Startup.cs:

 ```csharp
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)